-- 10. Mapping bonus (MB).
-When the game ends, the Robot may submit a matrix with the maze map encoded in a particular format.
-The map aims to encode the environment's geometry, key elements such as holes, and victim locations.
-The mapping bonus is a multiplier between 1 and 2. - a.
-Each quarter tile and its surrounding edges and vertices will be represented by a cell (value). - b.
-Walls are marked by '1'; holes as '2'; swamps as '3'; checkpoints as '4'; starting tile as '5'; connection tiles from 1 to 2 as '6', 1 to 3 as '7', 2 to 3 as '8'; victims as the corresponding victim code, and any other tiles/edges/vertices should be zero. - c.
-For curved walls in area 3, the vertex should be represented by a '0' - d.
+- i.
+Each quarter tile and its surrounding edges and vertices will be represented by a cell (value). - ii.
+Walls are marked by '1'; holes as '2'; swamps as '3'; checkpoints as '4'; starting tile as '5'; connection tiles from 1 to 2 as '6', 2 to 3 as '7', 3 to 4 as '8' and 1 to 4 as '9'; victims as the corresponding victim code (H,S,U,F,P,C,O) and any other tiles/edges/vertices should be '0'. - iii.
+For curved walls in area 3, the vertex should be represented by a '0' - iv.
 The presence of a victim should be marked on the cell expressing the corresponding wall.
-Organizers should concatenate the entry if more than one victim is on a wall. - e.
-Organizers can store maps in any rotation as long as it is a multiple of 90° - f.
-Organizers will check the correctness of a submitted map matrix against the matrix representing the real map (real map matrix). - i.
-Organizers will use the starting tile to align the two maps' matrices.
-The two values are compared for every non-zero entry on both the real and submitted map matrices. - ii.
-If the two values match, the correct count is incremented.
-Otherwise, the incorrect count is incremented. - iii.
-The correctness is given by the ratio of the correct count over the sum of the correct count and incorrect count. - iv.
-Organizers will calculate the correctness for each possible orientation of the submitted map matrix aligned to the real map matrix.
-The maximum value will be used. - g.
-The mapping bonus multiplier will be the correctness + 1 - h.
+Organizers should concatenate the entry if more than one victim is on a wall. - v.
+Organizers can store maps in any rotation as long as it is a multiple of 90° - vi.
+Organizers will check the correctness of a submitted map matrix against the matrix representing the real map (real map matrix). - A. Organizers will use the starting tile to align the two maps' matrices.
+The two values are compared for every non-zero entry on both the real and submitted map matrices. - B. If the two values match, the correct count is incremented.
+Otherwise, the incorrect count is incremented. - C. The correctness is given by the ratio of the correct count over the sum of the correct count and incorrect count. - D. Organizers will calculate the correctness for each possible orientation of the submitted map matrix aligned to the real map matrix.
+The maximum value will be used. - vii.
+The mapping bonus multiplier will be the correctness + 1 - viii.
 Ambiguous edge cases will be noted in the official documentation.
-For new edge cases that are not defined, please contact the International RoboCupJunior Rescue Committee or the platform development team. - i. method of submitting a map matrix is described in the documentation and example codes located in the platform releases. ( How victims' recognition in Area 4 is reported back to the supervisor will be announced soon or at the RCJ Simulation Forum as soon as it becomes available.)
+For new edge cases that are not defined, please contact the International RoboCupJunior Rescue Committee or the platform development team. - ix.
+The method of submitting a map matrix is described in the documentation and example codes located in the platform releases.